Eastwood City: Eastwood Mall

 Eastwood Mall is a four-level mall opened in December 2008 that houses restaurants as well as cinemas.
 The mall also houses 47000 m2 of retail spaces.

 The mall also has an open space, the Eastwood Mall Open Park, which has a lagoon and a fountain.
 This venue is used for large community events such as the annual New Year’s Eve countdown.
+(Note: The Eastwood City New Year Countdown is a premier annual celebration in the Philippines, famous for its signature "Star Drop" tradition inspired by New York’s Times Square ball drop.
+Every December 31st at the Eastwood Mall Open Park, a massive, illuminated star descends to mark the final seconds of the year, culminating in a spectacular midnight fireworks display.
+The long-running event regularly draws massive crowds with a vibrant festival atmosphere, featuring star-studded concert lineups of top Filipino artists, interactive light installations, and high-energy countdown parties to welcome the new year.)

 Eastwood Mall also houses four cinemas.

 It is also the first shopping center in the Philippines to welcome pets and was inducted into the Order of the Platinum Paw by the Philippine Animal Welfare Society (PAWS).

 Eastwood Citywalk I and II

 Eastwood City Walk, opened in early 2000, is a combination of two dining strips that offers restaurants, nightlife bars, and a variety of retail stores.
 Eastwood Citywalk also has an outdoor area called the Eastwood Central Plaza, which regularly hosts live performances, fairs, pet activities and other outdoor events.

-It also features the Eastwood City Walk of Fame which is directly inspired by the Hollywood Walk of Fame in California, USA.
+It also features the Eastwood City Walk of Fame which is directly inspired by the Hollywood Walk of Fame in California, US.
 This landmark was launched by the late Filipino entertainment icon ‘Master Showman’ German Moreno as a tribute to the men and women from the Philippine entertainment industry.